jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

-# Half of Australian airports were busier during pandemic
+# Half of Australian airports were busier during the pandemic

 <b>Business Insider Australia | September 2021</b>